 Since we are on the topic, we should mention arthritis as well.
 Even though it’s associated with senior dogs, arthritis can develop at any moment.
 It is linked with stiffness in the muscles, pain, limping, and restricted moving.

+Heart condition such as aortic stenosis often happens in giant dogs.
 This disease modifies the heart’s valve or surrounding arteries which obstructs the blood flow, forcing the dog’s heart to pump more vigorously.

 Symptoms may include: